cirosantilli/markdown-style-guide/index.md

 and markdown files are most often used in contexts where:

 - there are hyphen separated HTML files in the same project, possibly the same directory as the markdown files.
-- filenames will be used directly to URLs.
+- filenames will be used directly on URLs.
 E.g.: GitHub blobs.

 # General rules